 Plan in advance and enjoy your journey in the now.

-While Tolle mostly focus on the past and the future as harbinger of pain, I couldn’t help but wonder: what if the past and present instead mostly brought us good feelings and sensations?
+While Tolle mostly focuses on the past and the future as harbinger of pain, I couldn’t help but wonder: what if the past and present instead mostly brought us good feelings and sensations?

 In The Power of Positive Thinking for example Norman Vincent Peale talks about the powerful benefits of positive thinking, and that can come from either past, present or future.